Saudi-led intervention in the Yemeni civil war: Opposition

-Yemen's former president Ali Abdullah Saleh was initially allied with Houthis, until they assassinated him on accounts of treason.
+Yemen's former president Ali Abdullah Saleh was initially allied with Houthis, until they assassinated him on account of treason.

-Following the call by the leader of the Houthi movement, Abdul-Malik al-Houthi, tens of thousands Yemenis of various socioeconomic backgrounds took to the streets of the rebel-controlled capital, Sanaʽa, to voice their anger at the Saudi intervention.
+Following the call by the leader of the Houthi movement, Abdul-Malik al-Houthi, tens of thousands of Yemenis of various socioeconomic backgrounds took to the streets of the rebel-controlled capital, Sanaa, to voice their anger at the Saudi intervention.

 On 21 April 2015, representatives of 19 Yemeni political parties and associations rejected UN Resolution 2216, stating that it encouraged terrorist expansion, intervened in Yemen's sovereign affairs, violated Yemen's right of self-defence and emphasized the associations' support of the Yemeni Army.

 On 23 April, a spokesman for the Houthis said UN-sponsored peace talks should continue, but only following "a complete halt of attacks" by the coalition.

 In a televised address on 24 April, Saleh called on the Houthis and other armed groups to withdraw from the territory they had seized and participate in UN-sponsored peace talks, in exchange for an end to the air campaign.
 Exiled Yemeni Foreign Minister rejected the peace proposal saying that Saleh had no role in the talks.

 On 26 April, the General Authority for Archeology and Museums in Yemen condemned attacks targeting historical sites.
 The statement highlighted an attack that completely destroyed an ancient fortress in the Damt District of the Ad Dali' Governorate.
 Yemeni political parties issued a letter to UN Secretary-General Ban Ki-moon requesting that he continue the peace talks.
 The letter emphasized that Yemen was still under attack by air, land and sea and that the existing blockade was increasing the humanitarian crisis and that education had been denied for 3 million students due to the "random attacks".

 On 2 May 2015, the Yemenis Forum of Persons With Disability stated that 300 centres and organizations had been forced to stop operations following the intervention.
 The organization denounced the air and sea blockade that "increased the suffering of the disabled greatly".
 The same day Hussein al-Ezzi, the Houthi head of foreign relations, sent a letter addressed to Secretary General Ban seeking an end to the "unjustified Saudi aggression".
 He asked the UN to seek an end to what Houthis described as blatant aggression against the country.

 On 7 May, 17 humanitarian agencies stressed that life-saving aid would run out in a week and emphasized the need to remove the existing blockade.
 The International Non-Government Organizations Forum in Yemen appealed for allowing basic materials to enter the country immediately.

 On 10 May, Houthi military spokesman Sharaf Luqman welcomed the Russian initiative, which advocated a suspension of military operations and also lifting the blockade.

 On 26 March 2017, the second anniversary of the war, over a hundred thousand Houthi supporters demonstrated in Sanaa protesting the Saudi aggression and expressing solidarity.